-About Indiana
+About Indianapolis City Market

 Indianapolis City Market is a large public market located in downtown Indianapolis.
 Approximately 36 individual merchants are housed in the Market House, and we have several great opportunities ranging from immediate to long-term with respect to sustainability efforts.
-Indianapolis

 Job Description